What chronic illness does to a marriage?

 Chronically ill people compare themselves to others.
 They notice changes that are stressful causing despair and sadness, which is normal.

-In some cases, chronic illness can trigger clinical depression, it can be potentially serious, especially when it comes to suicidal thoughts.
+In some cases, chronic illness can trigger clinical depression, which can be potentially serious, especially when it comes to suicidal thoughts.

 The lack of understanding of partners, family members, and friends, often causes a chronically ill person the feeling of being fake, invisible, and the feeling of being a burden to everyone.